alfmunny/hexo-blog/source/_posts/1-window.md

 Now you should see a window.

-In the next chapter we are going to include the OpenGL Extension Wrangler Library.
+In the next chapter we are going to include the OpenGL Extension Wrangler Library and draw our first triangle.